zhanglab/psamm/docs/commands.rst

 Graph Image Customization
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-By default the reaction and metabolite nodes in a graph will only
+By default, the reaction and metabolite nodes in a graph will only
 show the reaction or metabolite IDs, but the final graphs output by the command
 can be customized to include additional reaction metabolite information
 that is present in the model.
 This additional information will be shown
 directly on the reaction or metabolite nodes in the graph.
 This can be done through using the ``--rxn-detail`` and ``--cpd-detail``
 options.
 These options can be used followed by a space separated list
 of properties to include.
-For example the following could be run to
+For example, the following command could be used to
-show additional information on both sets of nodes:
+show additional information of reactions and compounds:

 .. code-block:: shell